FBAR Requirements for Cook Islands Trusts

 Willful Penalties

-Willful penalties are far harsher.
-Courts have held that willfulness includes not only knowing violations but also reckless disregard of the filing obligation.
-Willful penalties are calculated per account, not per report, and can be applied for each year of non-compliance.
-A person with $500,000 in unreported foreign accounts who willfully fails to file for three years faces potential penalties of $750,000, which exceeds the account balance itself.
+Willful penalties are far harsher, and courts have held that willfulness includes not only knowing violations but also reckless disregard.
+Willful penalties are calculated per account, per year.
+If a grantor willfully fails to file for three years while holding $500,000 across unreported foreign accounts, the potential penalties reach $750,000—more than the total account balance.

 The IRS retains discretion to reduce or waive penalties based on the circumstances, and reasonable cause is a recognized defense against non-willful penalties.
 The standard for reasonable cause is demanding, and the IRS does not routinely waive penalties for filers who simply forgot about the requirement.